search ]

 8. Template Path and Stylesheet Path

-For the same reason in the previous section, you can improve the performance of your WordPress site by avoiding unnecessary calls to the database to get the template path and stylesheet path on your site.
+For the same reason, you can avoid unnecessary database calls to get the template path and stylesheet path.
 Here are the default WordPress settings:

 define('TEMPLATEPATH', get_template_directory());